freeCodeCamp/freeCodeCamp/guide/english/typography/color-and-tonal-value/index.md

 ---
 title: Color and Tonal Value
 ---
-## Color and Tonal ValueIn color theory, a tonal value is produced by adding white, grey, or black to a selected color.
+## Color and Tonal Value

+In color theory, a tonal value is produced by adding white, grey, or black to a selected color.
 This does not change the hue but does alter the colorfullness, also known as saturation.
 When discussing tonal value, there are three main terms that must be discussed: Tint, Tone, and Shade.

 Tint is the addition of white to a color.
 Tint can be used to highlight an area as well as begin to create the illusion of depth on an object.